 If you're writing a headline for your blog or vlog, it may not be the same as perhaps an email subject line or indeed a social media post.
 You will probably want to make it SEO (search engine optimised) friendly.
 Which means making sure your title includes the search term that others will be plugging into Google or YouTube.

-If you're writing an email for your lead magnet it should be focused around being extremely useful and specific to your ideal client in order to maximise click-throughs.
+If you're writing a headline for your lead magnet it should be focused around being extremely relevant, useful and specific to your ideal client in order to maximise click-throughs.

 So be mindful of the headline you use on each platform as it will make a difference to how you create it.